-Furthermore, in April 2022, Fujitsu Australia signed the largest renewable energy power purchase agreement (PPA) in the Group, accounting for approximately 38% of its annual power consumption.
+Furthermore, in April 2022, Fujitsu Australia signed the largest renewable energy power purchase agreement (PPA) in the Group, accounting for approximately 47% of its FY2023 annual power consumption.
+We will continue to systematically procure power from renewable sources and proactively invest in power sources with additional potential, such as power purchase agreements (PPAs), to help expand the use of renewable energy in society as a whole.

-Exterior of Kawasaki Plant
+Exterior of Fujitsu Technology Park (former Kawasaki Plant)

-Sapphire Wind Farm Largest wind farm in New South Wales operated by CWP Renewables
+Sapphire Wind Farm

+Largest wind farm in New South Wales operated by

+CWP Renewables

-- Fujitsu Group Sustainability Data Book 2021 (p.5-3-3-12) (Examples of Initiatives in FY 2020: Introduction of Green Power) - > Fujitsu Group's Largest Facility to Source 100% of its Energy Needs from Renewables, Demonstrating Commitment to Achievement of RE100 - Fujitsu Sources 100% of Energy Needs for Global HQ from Renewables - Fujitsu Australia signs the group's largest renewable energy power purchase agreement
+- Fujitsu Group's Largest Facility to Source 100% of its Energy Needs from Renewables, Demonstrating Commitment to Achievement of RE100 > - Fujitsu Australia signs the group's largest renewable energy power purchase agreement >